 If New Relic catches an exception but crash reporting has been disabled for any reason, this message is logged:

 A crash has been detected but crash reporting is disabled.

-If you do not see crash reports in the New Relic Mobile user interface, check the debug logs for messages like this.
+If you don't see crash reports, check the debug logs for messages like this.

 In some unusual circumstances, it may not be possible to automatically upload the ProGuard or DexGuard mapping file.
 This is often due to incorrectly creating a